10 Best Foods High in Healthy Fats

 Eggs are one of the most nutritious foods available and contain healthy fats in the form of omega-3s and monounsaturated fats.

-One large egg (50 grams) contains 5.3 grams of fat, with 1.64 grams of saturated fat, nearly 2 grams of monounsaturated and 0.7 grams of polyunsaturated fats.
+One large egg (50 g) contains 5.3 grams of fat, with 1.64 grams of saturated fat, nearly 2 grams of monounsaturated and 0.7 grams of polyunsaturated fats.

 They are also a good source of vitamin D, high-quality protein, and choline, which is essential for memory, mood, muscle function, and other functions.